White House releases plans to vaccinate 28 million 5 to 11-year-olds - NewsBreak

 While children are at lower risk than older people of having serious side effects from COVID-19, those serious consequences do occur – and officials note that vaccination both dramatically reduces those chances and will reduce the spread of the more transmissible delta variant in communities, contributing to the nation’s broader recovery from the pandemic.

 “COVID has also disrupted our kids lives.
 It’s made school harder, it’s disrupted their ability to see friends and family, it’s made youth sports more challenging,” U.S. surgeon general Dr. Vivek Murthy told NBC on Wednesday.
-“Getting our kids vaccinated, we have the prospect of protecting them, but also getting all of those activities back that are so important to our children.”Delta passenger brings own microphone, amplifier to make in-flight announcement about pandemic, video shows
+“Getting our kids vaccinated, we have the prospect of protecting them, but also getting all of those activities back that are so important to our children.”De Blasio announces COVID vaccine mandate for all NYC workers

 Murthy said the administration, which is promoting employer vaccine mandates for adults, is leaving the question of requirements for schools to local and state officials, but called them “reasonable.”